mantil-io/docs/commands/mantil_stage_destroy.md

 </pre>
 ### OPTIONS
 <pre>
       --all   Destroy all stages
-      --force   Don't ask for confirmation
+  -y, --yes   Assume 'yes' as answer to all prompts
 </pre>
 ### GLOBAL OPTIONS
 <pre>